-PTT has set a medium-term target to reduce the GHG emissions by 15% in 2030 compared to the base year in 2020, and a long-term goals to achieve Carbon Neutrality by 2040 and Net Zero Emissions by 2050, which is in line with the latest scientific scenario that would limit global temperature rise to 2°C above pre-industrial levels, such targets have been considered and approved by PTT Group Net Zero Task Force (G-NET).
+PTT has set an interim target to reduce the GHG emissions by 15% in 2035 compared to the base year in 2021, and a long-term goals to achieve Net Zero Emissions by 2050, which is in line with the latest scientific scenario that would limit global temperature rise to 2°C above pre-industrial levels, such targets have been considered and approved by PTT Group Net Zero Task Force (G-NET).
 To achieve these targets, PTT has a process for monitoring and controlling the amount of GHG emissions to be in line with the plan, including review the targets when the policies change and reporting to PTT Group Net Zero Task Force (G-NET) quarterly.